Bhargav-Kumar98/Steelcase-Azure-Project/README.md

 # Steelcase-Azure-Project

 ## Overview
-This project leverages a combination of Azure services to facilitate data ingestion, processing, and visualization.
+This project leverages a combination of Azure services to streamline  data ingestion, processing, and visualization.
 By utilizing Azure Storage Account, Data Factory, Databricks, Synapse Analytics, and Power BI, I've created a robust data pipeline capable of handling complex dataset and generating actionable insights.

 ## Project Workflow
 Data Ingestion: Raw data is ingested from various Github and stored in the Azure Storage Account.